elusivecodes/fQuery/README.md

 **Insert After**

-Insert each node after the first other node.
+Insert each node after each other node.

 - `nodes` is a query selector string, a HTML string, a *Node*, *HTMLElement*, *DocumentFragment*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes.
 - `others` is a query selector string, a *Node*, *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes.